 Annual General Meeting

-The minutes of the 2023 AGM were endorsed and the Report and Accounts for the year 2022/23 were presented by Independent Examiner, Ian Anderson and Honorary Treasurer, John Tamsitt and then approved.
+The minutes of the 2024 AGM were endorsed and the accounts for the year 2023/2024 were presented by Independent Examiner Ian Anderson and Honorary Treasurer John Tamsitt and then approved.
 Members went on to reappoint Ian Anderson and Company Secretary/ Honorary Solicitor Guy Barlow for a further year.

-The Branch Chairmen were endorsed as ex officio Directors and Council members : Robert Heavens ( Upper Thames ), Roy Miller ( Teddington to Old Windsor), Hilary Pereira ( Upper Tideway) and Peter Finch ( Central Tideway & Estuary), with the Middle Thames Chairman still to be elected.
+The Branch Chairmen were endorsed as ex officio Directors and Council members : Robert Heavens – Upper Thames, Greg Wilkinson – Middle Thames, Roy Miller – Teddington to Old Windsor, Hilary Pereira – Upper Tideway, Peter Finch – Central Tideway & Estuary.

-The meeting concluded with the annual awards after which Administrator, Helen Batten was thanked for her work during the year and the Chairman hoping everyone would enjoy the river and its activities during the months to come.
+The meeting concluded with the annual awards after which our Administrator and Membership Secretary Helen Batten was thanked for her work during the year and the Chairman thanked everyone for attending and hoped the river and its activities would be enjoyed during the months to come.

 Thank you